Direnv

 the project is responsible for defining the dependencies needed to develop the

-integration will automatically create a new shell
+project and the nix-direnv integration will automatically create a new shell

 environment loaded with these dependencies upon entering the directory.